Gabri110/pyTalbot/README.md

 ### pyTalbot

 This project's aim is to plot the formation of the Talbot effect in the near field of an infinite periodic diffraction grating of Fourier coefficients $g_n$.
-This corresponds to the numeric part of the attached report.
+This corresponds to the numeric part of the attached paper.
+See arXiv [2507.00820](https://arxiv.org/abs/2507.00820).

 ## Requirements